-6. Discussion
+6 Discussion

-In this section, we discuss the robustness of our analysis with respect to some of the modelling assumptions.
+In this section we discuss the robustness of our analysis with respect to some of the modelling assumptions.

 We first briefly examine the possible implications if the rate of interest, instead of being exogenous, is endogenously determined by the bank.
-In particular, would such flexibility allow the bank to improve the pool of potential borrowers, either by screening out 'bad' borrowers (as in Ghatak, 2000; Tassel, 1999), or by inducing more 'good' borrowers to join the pool of potential applicants (as in Ghatak, 1999)?
+In particular, would such flexibility allow the bank to improve the pool of potential borrowers, either by screening out 'bad' borrowers (as in Ghatak (2000) and Tassel (1999)), or by inducing more 'good' borrowers to join the pool of potential applicants (as in Ghatak (1999))?

-For simplicity, we focus on the case where b > H - r > b - s and H > r.
+For simplicity we focus on the case where b > H - r > b - s and H > r.
 This may be justified as follows.
 If $b \le H - r$, then the rate of interest may be too low for the bank to break even.
 Whereas if $b - s \ge H - r$, then borrowers of both types will default.
-Finally, if $H \le r$, then not only do N type borrowers default, S type borrowers either default, or are not willing to take the loan at all.
+Finally if $H \le r$, then not only do N type borrowers default, S type borrowers either default, or are not willing to take the loan at all.

-We first observe that, since H-r>0, all borrowers find it profitable to borrow.
-Thus, all 'good' borrowers are already in the pool of potential applicants and, hence, unlike in Ghatak (1999), it is not possible to improve the pool any further by attracting more 'good' borrowers.
+We first observe that since H-r>0, all borrowers find it profitable to borrow.
+Thus all 'good' borrowers are already in the pool of potential applicants and hence, unlike in Ghatak (1999), it is not possible to improve the pool any further by attracting more 'good' borrowers.
 We then examine if it is possible to screen out 'bad' (i.e. N type) borrowers.
-Under any equilibrium where there is positive assortative matching and the N type borrowers invest in their second project, their payoffs are independent of the rate of interest.
+Under any equilibrium where there is positive assortative matching, and the N type borrowers invest in their second project, their payoffs are independent of the rate of interest.
 Whereas if the equilibrium involves the N type borrowers investing in their first projects, screening them out is not required.
 Thus, in contrast to Ghatak (2000) and Tassel (1999), the rate of interest and the extent of joint liability cannot be used to screen out 'bad' borrowers.

 We next examine the group-formation process in somewhat greater detail.29 Recall that the optimal sorting principle presumes that side-payments are feasible.
-Following Ghatak (2000), we can appeal to non-pecuniary forms of transfers, e.g. providing free labor services and the use of agricultural implements, to justify side-payments.30 Moreover, contracts involving sideborrowers can promise to pay their partners out of the returns from the project is not applicable to our case.
+Following Ghatak (2000), we can appeal to non-pecuinary forms of transfers, e.g. providing free labor services and the use of agricultural implements, to justify side-payments.30 Moreover, contracts involving side-payments have to be enforceable.

-29 We are extremely grateful to an anonymous referee for comments that encouraged us to think through this discussion.
-30 Given that, in our model, the return from the second project is non-verifiable, Ghatak's (2000) other justification that payments have to be enforceable.
 For S type borrowers, we can appeal to the social penalty s itself, to ensure enforceability.31 Under negative assortative matching though, formation of SN type groups would require type N members to commit to side-payments to S type borrowers.
 In this case, of course, we cannot appeal to the social penalty s to ensure enforceability.

 In order to deal with this question, let us extend the model so that the N type agents also has some social capital, say s'.
-In case an N type borrower defaults, either to the bank or on side-payments, and it harms the other borrowers, the defaulter loses this social capital.
-In the spirit of our model, we assume that s' < s.
-Moreover, s' must satisfy s' < b - H + r; otherwise, an analogue of Assumption 2 will hold for the N type borrowers.
+In case an N type borrower defaults, either to the bank, or on side-payments, and it harms the other borrowers, the defaulter loses this social capital.
+In the spirit of our model we assume that s' < s.
+Moreover, s' must satisfy s' < b - H + r, otherwise an analogue of Assumption 2 will hold for the N type borrowers.